 - to develop a critical understanding of diverse creative, theoretic and critical texts;

-- to provide a space in which an extended portfolio of creative and editorial work may be undertaken
+- to provide a space to undertake extended portfolios of creative and editorial work;

 - to familiarise you with the writing context (audience, publishing in all its forms, the legal framework, modes of transmission);